ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 [SRST2](https://github.com/katholt/srst2),
 [SAUTE](https://github.com/ncbi/SKESA),
 or [ARIBA](https://github.com/sanger-pathogens/ariba).
-Looking at each of these software packages, I could not find any documentation that bam is natively read.
+Looking at each of these software packages, I could not find any documentation that uBAM is natively read.
 However, I could find that fasta or fastq were valid inputs.
 There are other software packages in the world for specific pathogens like _Salmonella_ but for this generalized blog post, I did not investigate further.

 ## Other compression methods

-This article discusses the bam format, but there have been many attempts over the years to make other compression formats [^2].
+This article discusses the uBAM format, but there have been many attempts over the years to make other compression formats [^2].
 The [cram format](https://samtools.github.io/hts-specs/CRAMv3.pdf) is probably the best example.
-Cram has an even better lossless compression of sequences than bam, and I even confirmed it on my own sequence.
+Cram has an even better lossless compression of sequences than uBAM, and I even confirmed it on my own sequence.

 ```bash